wofr06/lesspipe/README.md

 - binary data		requires `strings`
 - json			requires `jq`

-To show the unmodified html, xml or perl pod text append a colon to the file name.
+To show the unmodified html, xml or perl pod text, append a colon to the file name.
 Appending in addition the file type (html, xml, pod) produces a colored output if the conditions for colorizing (see below) are met.

 ### 4.3 Conversion of files with alternate character encoding
- If the file utility reports text with an encoding different from the one used in the terminal then the text will be transformed using `iconv` into the default encoding.
+ If the file utility reports text with an encoding different from the one used in the terminal, then the text will be transformed using `iconv` into the default encoding.
 This does assume the file command gets the file encoding right, which can be wrong in some situations.
 An appended colon to the file name does suppress the conversion.